carfreesc/carfreesc.github.io/notes/gettingaround.md

 ## Off-road

+Here is a brief overview of the main off-road bicycle routes.

-* The **Orchard Park** bike path runs from near the high school out to the southwest side of town (Cato Park, Harner Farm, YMCA,...).
+* The **Orchard Park** bike path runs from near the high school out to the southwest side of town (Cato Park, Waupelani area, Harner Farm, YMCA,...).
 At the north end it connects to Gill St which provides a pleasant (if hilly) route onto the west side of campus, with access to Pollock over the IST bridge.

 ``` {.include}
 maps/output/path-orchard.div